sunnatTuychiyev/Mazzaly_backend/README.md

 ## Admin Statistics

-The admin panel provides a `/admin/statistics/` page with charts and tables showing recipe views and user activity.
+The admin panel provides a `/admin/statistics/` page with charts and tables showing recipe views, user activity and subscription breakdowns.
 Data comes from the `RecipeViewLog` model and the GeoIP database configured via `GEOIP_PATH`.